 THERE ARE NO EXCEPTIONS TO AN ORDER TO EVACUATE

-The Security Office is normally responsible for initiating call so the fire department.
+DPS is normally responsible for initiating call so the fire department.

 When a fire alarm sounds, an immediate and orderly evacuation from the affected building(s) is required.
 Instructors shall assist impaired and non-ambulatory individuals in their classes.

 Accompany any immobile individuals to the nearest stairway or door and stay with the individual until a DPS Officer or Fire Department official arrives.